coderefinery/presentations/2024-aarhus.md

 - AI generated result might not optimize for being easy for humans to understand and transform.
 - But we need to understand if we want to adapt.
-- Choice of language/technology and maintainability.
+- Choice of language/technology and .emph[maintainability].

 ---